ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-basics.md

 ### Python indentations

-While in other programming languages the indentation in code is for readability only, in Python the indentation is very important.
+While in most programming languages the indentation in code is for readability only, in Python the indentation is very important.

 Python uses indentation to indicate a block of code.